thibaultmarrannes/counter/readme.md

 2. You can add as many Counters as you want <-- Done ish, possible in the DB, no front-end for it yet.
 3. You can easily select what Counter actually needs to be shown on the Smiirl physical counter <-- To Do
+4. Get notification / nudging mails when you're doing great or not so great <-- Ongoing
-4. Some graphs would be nice <-- Backlog
+5. Some graphs would be nice <-- Backlog
-5. Some reminders/nudges a la duolingo might be nice to have.. <-- Backlog
+6. Some reminders/nudges a la duolingo might be nice to have.. <-- Backlog

 # Project Setup